The Jackal (1997 film)

 The Jackal is a 1997 American action thriller film directed by Michael Caton-Jones.
-It is a loose take on the 1973 film The Day of the Jackal, which was based on the 1971 novel of the same name by Frederick Forsyth.
-The film stars Bruce Willis, Richard Gere, and Sidney Poitier in his final theatrically released film role.
+It is a loose remake of the 1973 film The Day of the Jackal, which was in turn based on the 1971 novel by Frederick Forsyth.
+The film stars Bruce Willis, Richard Gere, Diane Venora and Sidney Poitier in his final theatrically released film role.

+A professional assassin known only by his codename "Jackal" (Willis) is hired to assassinate a high-level American VIP.
+The FBI recruits an imprisoned Provisional IRA member (Gere) to catch him.
+The film is the second overall adaptation of Forsyth's novel, followed by a 2024 television series.

 The Jackal was released in the United States by Universal Pictures on November 14, 1997.
-The film received mostly negative reviews from critics but was a commercial success, grossing $159.3 million worldwide against a $60 million budget.
+It received mostly negative reviews from critics but was a commercial success, grossing $159.3 million worldwide against a $60 million budget.